packit/packit.dev/docs/fedora-releases-guide.md

 upstream project: everything is configured in Fedora dist-git.
 So when a new upstream release happens and [release-monitoring.org](https://release-monitoring.org/) detects it, you'll get dist-git pull requests with it automatically.

+Bodhi updates created by the [`bodhi_update` job](/docs/configuration/downstream/pull_from_upstream) as well as [automatic Bodhi updates](https://fedora-infra.github.io/bodhi/6.0/user/automatic_updates.html) will close the Bugzilla opened by the Upstream Release Monitoring automatically when they reach stable.
+Packit adds the Bugzillas numbers to the commit message and the changelog in this form `- Resolves rhbz#xz`.
+There is also an env variable with the list of bugs to be closed `PACKIT_RESOLVED_BUGS` that you can use in the case you want to customize the changelog creation through an action as shown below.

 If you want to restrict what releases with corresponding tags Packit should react on, you can utilise the configuration options [`upstream_tag_include`](/docs/configuration/#upstream_tag_include) and [`upstream_tag_exclude`](/docs/configuration/#upstream_tag_exclude).